-- Construction - Layered Graph - S_i contains all the literals that could hold at time i. - A_i contains all the actions that could have their preconditions satisfied at time i. - No variables.
-All grounded literals and grounded actions. - What does a planning graph encode? - A planning graph only records a restricted subset of negative interaction between actions. - Allows quick elimination of some impossible alternatives in the search process. - The level at which a literal appears is a good estimate of how difficult it is to attain a literal from the initial state. - How are planning graphs used? - Computing a heuristic - Extracting a plan (GraphPlan)
+- Layered Graph: states and actions - S_i contains all the literals that "could" hold at time i. - A_i contains all the actions that "could" have their pre-conditions satisfied at time i. - No variables. - All grounded literals and grounded actions.

+- What does a planning graph encode? - A planning graph only records a restricted subset of negative interactions between actions. - Allows "quick" elimination of some impossible alternatives in the search process. - Not all inconsistencies are recorded.
+Only obvious flaws. - The level at which a literal appears is a good estimate of how difficult it is to attain a literal from the initial state.